basho-labs/little_riak_book/en/03-developers.md

   -d 'pizza'
 ```

 I threw a few curveballs in there.
 The `-d` flag denotes the next string will be the value.
 We've kept things simple with the string `pizza`, declaring it as text with the proceeding line `-H 'Content-Type:text/plain'`.
-This defined the HTTP MIME type of this value as plain text.
+This defines the HTTP MIME type of this value as plain text.
 We could have set any value at all, be it XML or JSON---even an image or a video.
-Any HTTP MIME type is valid content (which is anything, really).
+Riak does not care at all what data is uploaded, so long as the object size doesn't get much larger than 4MB (a soft limit but one that it is unwise to exceed).

 <h4>GET</h4>